 Dr. Amy Peach, Asst.
 Professor and Program Chair

 Dr. Amy Peach is Assistant Professor and program chair for the Library/Media program.
 She teaches educational technology, library/media, leadership & innovation, and research methods.
-She also helps lead the IDEA Studio, an educational technology and innovative practice lab in the new library.
+She also helps lead the Technology Resources for Educators office, an educational technology and innovative practice lab in the new library.
 She loves connecting with practicing professionals pursuing graduate work and supporting their career goals beyond graduation.

 Outside of Lindenwood she serves as Board Chair of Connected Learning and consults with area schools on technology integration.
 She lives in Maplewood with her husband, Jason, and daughters Avery and Meggie.